 A wheelchair is one of the best inventions that has helped many to freely move without depending on anyone for help.
 Thanks to the technological advances in the field of wheelchairs, there are different types available based on your requirements.
-In this article, we will unfold all the different types of wheelchairs so that you can choose the one which best suits your need.
+In this article, we will unfold all the different types of wheelchairs so that you can choose the one that best suits your needs.

 Also Read: How to choose a wheelchair

 - Active Wheelchair

 - Power Wheelchair / Electric Wheelchair

 - Shower Commode Wheelchair

 - Heavy-duty Wheelchair